5 Steps to Optimize Website Navigation

 5. Never Force Users to Use the Browser’s “Back” Button

-Sometimes users browse an e-commerce site and then wish to return to the home page.
-Can a user easily do that without resorting to their browser’s back button?
+Sometimes users browse an eCommerce site and then wish to return to the home page.
+Can a user easily do that without using their browser’s back button?
 If not, you should always have a navigation guide available for each page, showing users where they are and how they can get home with a single click.

-If you let users use their browser’s back button, they may accidentally back out of your website entirely.
-Not all of them will expend the effort to come back — especially mobile users.
+If you let users use the browser’s back button, they may accidentally leave your website entirely.
+Not all of them will expend the effort to come back, especially mobile users.

 Keep UX at the Core of Your Design Decisions